Losint/hepboat-docs/plugins/infractions.md

 ### Notify Configuration Options
 Valid actions: `WARN`, `TEMPMUTE`, `MUTE`, `TEMPMUTEHARD`, `MUTEHARD`, `TEMPBAN`, `BAN`

+To set the anon actions: `WARN_ANON`, `TEMPMUTE_ANON`, `MUTE_ANON`, `TEMPMUTEHARD_ANON`, `MUTEHARD_ANON`, `TEMPBAN_ANON`.

 NOTE: The [`modlog` plugin](modlog.md) needs to be enabled for notifications to work properly.

+Actions configured in this section will have DMs sent to the offending user.
+If the action is not configured or has a format set to `'false'`, no DM will be sent by default.

+Default DM settings can be overridden by using specific `quiet`, `dm`, and `anon` commands.

+If the default valid or anon formats are not configured and a command with forced DMs is called, it will use the server default template.

 | Option | Description | Type | Default |
 | :--- | :--- | :--- | :--- |